kaiusl/pastel_evening_vscode/README.md

 This theme's code style is inspired by [Panda Syntax]'s and [Gatito Theme]'s pastel colors.
 Editor's UI style is inspired by [Lapce] editor's default dark theme.

-## Availability for other editors

-* JetBrains' IDEs - wip
-* Visual Studio - wip

 ## License